Red Wolf Proposed 10J Rule - TAKE ACTION

 Beyond reducing the red wolf recovery area by nearly 90% and limiting the wild population to just 10-15 wolves, USFWS, the very agency charged by federal law with protecting endangered species, will allow people to kill red wolves who stray beyond the newly-designated recovery area – and without any repercussions.

 There is a perceived notion that red wolves are a local or regional issue and that only the residents of North Carolina are impacted by the results of this recovery effort.
 Endangered species recovery, however, is a matter of pride and concern for all U.S. citizens.
 This is not an isolated issue for North Carolina.
 By succumbing to political pressure, the USFWS is allowing a small group of vocal landowners to dictate endangered species policy instead of adhering to proven scientific principles and practices.

-The public comment period for the Proposed Red Wolf 10J Rule (Proposed Replacement of the Regulations for the Nonessential Experimental Population of Red Wolves in Northeastern North Carolina) opens June 28, 2018, and will continue through July 30, 2018.
-Information on how to comment can be found here or via www.regulations.gov under docket number FWS-R4-ES-2018-0035.
+The public comment period for the Proposed Red Wolf 10J Rule (Proposed Replacement of the Regulations for the Nonessential Experimental Population of Red Wolves in Northeastern North Carolina) opened on June 28, 2018, and continued through July 30, 2018.
+NOTE: The comment period has been reopened.
+Individuals can submit comments from August 13, 2018, through August 28, 2018.
+Information on how to comment can be found here or via www.regulations.gov under docket number FWS-R4-ES-2018-0035-14783.

 SUGGESTED TALKING POINTS